Cloud7050/ff-mine/docs/guides/arr/leviathan-tldr-tank.md

 Then, a Wavetooth Sahagin will spawn, which OT should again grab.
 It must be burnt asap as it has 2 hysteria attacks.
 OT should stun it the moment it drops below 80% HP.
 At <70% HP, it will immediately start casting Dreadstorm, during which it is immune to stun.

 <img class="border" src="images/leviathan-gyre-spume.png" width="200" />\
-Later, 4 Gyre Spumes will spawn.
+Later, 4 Gyre Spumes will spawn (shown above).
 Keep 1 Gyre alive until the boss disappears to start 2 dives, then kill it.

 The boss will reappear briefly, then disappear again for 1 vertical dive.
 Press the converter quickly to survive Tidal Wave.